PrimeTimeTran/next-blog/data/blog/dynamic-programming.md

 date: '2022-08-23'
 tags: ['Dynamic Programming']
 draft: false
-summary: A collection of Dynamic Coding problems and their solutions with Big O time complexity.
-Solutions include not only brute force but optimized solutions as well.
+summary: A collection of dynamic coding problems and their solutions with Big O time complexity saved for reference.
+Solutions include both brute force and optimized solutions.
 ---

 is a technique in computer programming that helps to efficiently solve a class of